 wg show: last handshake recent?
 If "never" → handshake KO, checkEndpoint, UDP port on server firewall (ufw statusoriptables -L).ip routeon client: route to VPN subnet present?
 If not → clientAllowedIPsborked.dig @9.9.9.9 ifconfig.me +shortfrom connected client: does it return the VPS IP?
 If not → MASQUERADE missing on server, orip_forward = 0.tcpdump -i wg0on server: do you see packets coming in?
 If yes but nothing exitseth0→ FORWARD/MASQUERADE rule missing.- MTU:

 ping -M do -s 1400 1.1.1.1from client.
 If "Frag needed" → drop MTU inwg0.confto 1380 or 1280.
+Our WireGuard MTU fix guide walks the full do-not-fragment measurement and the right value per link type.

 If you're starting from scratch and stuck, the Contabo step-by-step setup guide walks the entire install from initial SSH.